 - 1 medium sized chicken (about 1.200 grams) or just thighs and breast

 - 1/2 cup olive oil

-4 ripe tomatoes peeled and blended with 1 tablespoon tomato paste
+- 2 1/2 cups ripe tomatoes peeled and blended

 - Salt and freshly ground black pepper, to taste

-- Add the olive oil, half the water and the tomatoes.
+- Add the olive oil, wine and bay leafs.

-- Preheat oven at 180 degrees C and roast the chicken, turning once.
-When roasted, remove chicken to a platter and add the remaining hot water.
-Bring to a boil and then add pasta.
+- Bring to a boil and then add pasta.
 Stir a couple of times until the pasta is cooked (about 20 minutes) and if needed add more hot water.

 - Serve, grating some Greek dried Myzithra, graviera, kefalotyri, halloumi or any other hard cheese on top.